Azure/azure-sdk/docs/cpp/implementation.md

 #### Enumeration-like Structs

-As described in [general enumeration guidelines](introduction.md#cpp-enums), you should use `enum` types whenever passing or deserializing a well-known set of values to or from the service.
+As described in [general enumeration guidelines](introduction.md#cpp-enums), you should use `enum` types whenever passing or deserializing a fixed well-known set of values to or from the service.
 There may be times, however, where a `struct` is necessary to capture an extensible value from the service even if well-known values are defined, or to pass back to the service those same or other user-supplied values: